Telethon Network of Genetic Biobanks - The Charter

 S.S.D.
 Genetica Medica, Istituto Ortopedico Rizzoli, Bologna

 Genetic Biobanks are an important resource for diagnosis and research - both basic research and research applied to the treatment of genetic diseases.
 Several examples illustrate how access to relatively large numbers of biospecimens and associated data has played a pivotal role in the identification of genetic disease genes, susceptibility genes and the development of novel treatment.
-The purpose of the Telethon Network of Genetic Biobanks is therefore to coordinate well-qualified Biobanks in order to improve access to human biological resources in the biomedical community.
-The Network creates harmonious environments that ensure the protection of the privacy and confidentiality of donors and their family members throughout the entire process of collection, storage, and use of biospecimens and data information.
+The purpose of the Telethon Network of Genetic Biobanks is therefore to coordinate well-qualified Genetic Biobanks in order to improve access to human biological resources in the biomedical community.
+The Network creates harmonious environments which help to improve the protection of privacy and confidentiality of individuals and their family members encouraging biobanks to harmonize the entire process of collection,storage, and use of biospecimens and linked data according to the more updated guidelines and best practice procedures.

 The main Network's objectives can be summarised as follows:

-- interconnecting and coordinating the Genetic Biobanks already supported by the Italian Telethon Foundation;
+- interconnecting and coordinating the Genetic Biobanks; (see point 9.3)

 - developing a centralized bioinformatics system designed to facilitate Network presentation and external access to the biospecimen collections;